Thursday, March 10, 2011

 1 quart chicken broth

 salt and pepper

 1 teaspoon red pepper flakes (I used a half teaspoon but only because of my kiddos)

 1/2 cup freshly grated Parmesan cheese

 Season chicken with salt and pepper and cook in 2 tablespoons olive oil.
 Cook until just cooked through.
 Remove from pan and set aside.

-Add remaining olive oil and saute chopped garlic, onions and red pepper flakes.
+Add remaining olive oil and saute minced garlic, onions and red pepper flakes.
 Cook until onions

 are beginning to soften.
 Add tomatoes and chicken broth and bring to a simmer and cook for about 5 minutes.
 Put the chicken back in and cook for 2-3 minutes.
 Add the chopped basil and stir.

 While soup is cooking, drizzle the sliced bread with olive oil and sprinkle with salt and pepper.
 Place on a baking sheet under the broiler in the oven and toast until lightly golden.
 Watch closely.
 Remove from oven and rub each slice with the whole clove of garlic.
 Top with freshly grated Parmesan cheese (we also like to use mozzarella).
 Place back under broiler for 1-2 minutes until cheese is melted.